dlvp/dlvp.github.io/_posts/2017-08-12-Physics-Is-it-possible.markdown

 One widely used bibliographical index is the so called [h-index].
 Your h-index is the largest number N for which the following condition apply: you have at least N papers each of which has N citations or more.
 Here is a little schematic from Wikipedia

-{% include image.html file="hindexwiki" description="It is maybe not surprising why the h-index is very much correlated to the squareroot of the number of citations [link]]." %}
+{% include image.html file="hindexwiki.png" description="It is maybe not surprising why the h-index is very much correlated to the squareroot of the number of citations [link]]." %}

 Given an author and the list `citations` of the number of citations of his papers, the h-index can be calculated like [this]